arazavi78/Ecological-Genomics/Shervin's_Notebook.md

 One possibility is that there is not a lot of conifer specific genes on genebank. ( maybe that is why the mapping rate is so low)

+The reads had the highest mapping rate with the wholle index file (cds) rather than the HC and the HC27 index files.

+ # Coding
 ------
 <div id='id-section39'/>